 Buses are running, but will likely be much busier than usual.

-The London tram services and IFS Cloud Cable Car services are also expected to run as normal.
+The London tram services and IFS Cloud Cable Car services are also expected to run normally.

 How else can I get around London?